Topics

 Overview: Many employers provide commuter benefits to soften the blow of the high cost of commuting and to help recruit and/or retain valuable employees.
 This voluntary employee benefit program allows employees to reduce their monthly commuting expenses related to parking, transit, vanpooling and bicycling.
-Money used for eligible commuting expenses is excluded from gross income, and in many states, can also be excluded from state and local taxes.
+Money used for eligible commuting expenses is excluded from gross income and, in many states, can also be excluded from state and local taxes.

 Tax-free commuter benefits can be funded by: